 The following postcodes are within the London Congestion Zone: EC1, EC2, EC3, EC4, SE1, SW1, W1, WC1 and WC2.

-So if your destination is located in any of these, then you won’t be able to drive in privately without paying the Congestion Charge (unless you do it on Christmas day or the middle of the night) so you’ll either need to cough up or choose another way to get there, see below for more details about other options.
+So if your destination is located in any of these, then you won’t be able to drive in privately without paying the Congestion Charge (unless you do it between Christmas and New Year or late in the evening) so you’ll either need to cough up or choose another way to get there.
+See below for more details about other options.

 If you aren’t sure about a postcode you can use this site to see if it’s in the Congestion Zone.
 Check out this informative blog from more information on travelling in, paying and appealing the Congestion Charge.